Low Income Ticket Program

 When will I find out about my application?

-We will notify you on whether your application has been successful or denied by Friday 31 March.
-If you are unsuccessful, you will still have the opportunity to register for first release tickets along with the general public on Tuesday 4 April.
+We will notify you on whether your application has been successful or denied by July 2018.
+If you are unsuccessful, you will still have plenty of time to purchase general admission tickets to the festival - the event normally is not sold out until October.

 What restrictions apply?